mathewalex806/Network/README.md

 Key Features:

-User Registration and Authentication: Users can create accounts and log in securely to access the social network's features.
+User Registration and Authentication: Users can create accounts and log in securely to access the Tweetly's features.
 New Post Creation: Signed-in users can write and submit text-based posts through a dedicated form or a "New Post" box on the main page.
 All Posts Display: The "All Posts" page presents users with a chronological feed of all posts from all users, with the most recent posts appearing at the top.
 Each post includes the username, content, timestamp, and number of likes.
 User Profile Pages: Clicking on a username leads to the corresponding user's profile page.
 This page showcases the user's posts in reverse chronological order and displays the number of followers and followings the user has.